Berry Cake: A No-Bake Summer Dream You’ll Never Forget

 Variations for Berry Cake

-The beautiful thing about this Berry Cake is its flexibility — just like life.
+For grown-up parties, I’ve made a “slightly boozy” berry cake by brushing the ladyfingers with a tiny bit of berry liqueur.
+Just a hint—you’re not trying to get anyone drunk, just add a little sophistication. thing about this Berry Cake is its flexibility — just like life.
 We may not control the seasons, but we can always choose how sweetly we walk through them.

 Serving Ideas for Berry Cake